 Some Other Highlights

-I really like the lightly-sketched setting that Anna Kreider has created here, and more than that I like the details she has nailed down.
+I really like the lightly-sketched setting that Ash Kreider has created here, and more than that I like the details they have nailed down.
 A list of names and a high-concept for each of the ten tribes is all that players need to get into the game without stopping to brainstorm and negotiate.
 When you’re ready to go past that, each tribe has two evocative questions to answer, and it would be hard not to shape a strong setting out of even mediocre answers, much less the sparks of awesomeness that will probably happen.
 The conflicts between the tribes can carry a whole lot of water for making your scenes between missions compelling.

 The game’s sense of desperate battle against the Shadow is exactly the balance that I strive for in my own campaigns.
 It’s clear that luck might get you through one or two missions unscathed, but when luck eventually deserts you, and it will, you will have some bad problems if you didn’t build your team’s Camaraderie when you had the chance.
 Even then, you’re going to lose people – probably a PC or two, but definitely a long list of allied NPCs.
 Mission Complications, and especially the late-game Devastating Complications, keep the characters vulnerable and emphasize the guts that it takes to keep going.